Particular/docs.particular.net/transports/msmq/transportconfig_enablejournaling_msmqtransport_[1,).partial.md

 ### EnableJournaling

 This API Enables the use of journaling messages.
-With this option, MSMQ will store a copy of every message received in the journal queue that has been processed.
+With this option, MSMQ will store a copy of every message received and processed in the [journal queue](https://msdn.microsoft.com/en-us/library/ms702011.aspx).

 snippet: enable-journaling